aiven/devportal/docs/platform/concepts/beta_services.rst

 General availability
 ---------------------

-New services and features become generally available once we are confident that they are ready for production use at scale.
-The duration of the early stages depends on how quickly the service or feature has been adopted by our customers and what changes are required to address the key issues that are discovered.
+New services and features become generally available once they are ready for production use at scale.
+The duration of the early and limited availability stages depends on how quickly the service or feature has been adopted by our customers and what changes are required to address the key issues that are discovered.

 Billing for limited and early availability services